iabdullaham1/the_little_guy/README.md

 # What is theLittleGuy ?

 The little guy is a kind of a big project which will have a lot of functionalities in  the future.
-However, right now it has only the first module (dictionary attacking the webserver to get the available paths).
+However, right now it has only two modules (dictionary attacking the webserver to get the available paths, and analyzing the headers).

+# The Headers Analyzer Features :

+1- The ability to pass the connection through a proxy.

+2- changing the user-agent.

+3- The ability to add new headers to check if they are present easily.

+4- The ability to add new headers to check if they are missing (the script will show that the header is missing and print the value if the header is set)

-# Features :
+# The Dicionary Attack Features :

 1- Multi threading.